Environmental Health & Inspections/Licensing

 Environmental Health

-Environmental health is a part of public health that focuses on the interrelationships between people and their environment, promotes human health and well-being and fosters healthy and safe communities.
+Environmental health is a part of public health that focuses on the relationship between people and their environment, promotes human health and fosters healthy and safe communities.

 Human Health Hazard